cocopops9/SkinLesionClassification/README.md

 ---

-**⚠️ MEDICAL DISCLAIMER**: This system is NOT intended for medical diagnosis.
-Always consult qualified healthcare professionals for medical advice.
+**⚠️ MEDICAL DISCLAIMER**: This is an intelligent decision support system designed to assist dermatologists in their clinical practice.
+Only qualified dermatologists are responsible for the final diagnosis and treatment decisions.
+The AI-generated predictions serve as supplementary information and do not replace professional medical judgment.
 The authors assume no liability for decisions made based on this system's output.